Shooting Melbourne's Backlit Streets on a Fujifilm X-T5

 The Setup: Fujifilm X-T5 + 23mm f/2.0

 Dam showed up with a Fujifilm X-T5 and a 23mm f/2.0 prime lens.
 The X-T5 still has physical dials on top of the body for shutter speed, ISO, and exposure compensation.
-No menus.
-You turn a dial, the setting changes.
+You turn a dial and the setting changes, no menus.
 It sounds like a small thing until you're standing on a street corner trying to adjust three variables at once.

 The 23mm on Fuji's crop sensor gives you roughly 35mm equivalent, which is the classic street focal length.
 Wide enough to get the scene in, tight enough that faces don't stretch at the edges.
 At f/2.0 it lets in plenty of light, which matters when you're shooting straight into backlight and the shadows go deep.
-Dam had the right gear already.
-What he was missing was the manual mode fundamentals to tie it together.
+A solid setup for the manual mode course.

 Dam shooting with his Fujifilm X-T5 on a Melbourne city street with modern buildings in the background during a photography course